ReeceHarding/greg/docs/checklist.md

 ## Mobile Responsive Implementation

 - [ ] Ensure all platform features work seamlessly on mobile devices
-  - [ ] Implement responsive design for student dashboard, video player, and chat interface
+  - [ ] Implement responsive design for student dashboard, YouTube embeds, and chat interface
   - [ ] Create mobile-optimized navigation with hamburger menu and touch gestures
   - [ ] Ensure assignment submission works on mobile with camera integration for screenshots
   - [ ] Optimize video playback for mobile bandwidth and screen sizes